Discover more from Unacceptable Jessica

 Cayman Chemical offers a version of SM-102 for research purposes that is packaged in chloroform, a potentially toxic chemical.
 So the safety data sheet from Cayman Chemical for that product includes warnings related to chloroform — not SM-102.

-I know how to read MSDS sheets.
-It’s a vital part of doing safe work in the laboratory environment.
-It’s the very first thing I do.
+Reading MSDS sheets is a vital part of doing safe work in the laboratory environment.
+It’s the very first thing I always did.
 I have actually been made fun of for being ‘too cautious’ for being very stringent about reading and abiding by SDS sheets, but when I see a skull and crossbones, I take it to mean that I should try not to be the skull and crossbones.
 Furthermore, if one does get hurt or damaged from not handling a product properly, asses are covered.

 Without bias, I checked out the MSDS for SM-102 as I would for any chemical or new product I might be interested for using in assays or lab work.
 And I found the above.